7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 3.md

     any?(arg1) {|(key, val)| key+val == 10}

-Rather, ruby has a special syntax for sending an anonymous function to a method: you specify a block after the function call.
+Ruby has a special syntax for sending an anonymous function to a method: you specify a block (denoted with `{ }` after the method call.

 The part between the pipes:

     |(key, value)|

 is the parameter list for the method.
-And `block` is just a standin for some code.
+And `block`, confusingly, is just a standin for some code.
 The code should return true or false for each key/value pair in the Hash.
 The return value of `any?` is signified by:

     → true or false

-The `Hash#any?` method traverses a Hash looking for an element for which block(Key, Val) returns true, and if found `Hash#any?` immediately returns true.
+The `any?` method traverses a Hash looking for an element for which block(Key, Val) returns true, and if found `any?`halts and immediately returns true.
+If the block never returns true, then `any?` returns false.

 Here is my implementation of Ruby's `Hash#any?` method, which is very similar to the `map_search_pred()` function in Exercise 2: